aws-samples/amazon-kinesis-video-streams-serverless-surveillance-platform/README.md

-# Severless Surveillance Camera Platform
+# Serverless Surveillance Camera Platform

 Deploying the infrastructure requires you to have sufficient privileges to do so.